raprap-info/igsl-portal-documentation/Staff Plugin/Patches.md

 	- Dynamic Month of choosing cut off period.
 	- Updating the correct late and undertime via staff_timesheet_pay.
 	- Adding new page for fetching all staff timesheet records.
+	- Display the cancellation remarks and add cancelled status.
+	- Strickting to approved only members who will get the billing for the ezra gym membership.
+Inside calculation and export to netsuite.
+	- Making to cname@igsl.asia mail send who will manage the application for cancellation of membership in the ezra gym.

 **Patch Notes:**